Anton Alikhanov: Biography

 He graduated from the All-Russian State Tax Academy of the Ministry of Finance of Russia with a major in Finance and Credit and Jurisprudence.

 In 2010, he worked in the Ministry of Justice of the Russian Federation.

 In 2012, at the Plekhanov Russian Economic University in Moscow, he defended his thesis for the degree of candidate of economic sciences on the topic "Managing costs for the development of the organizational culture of the company" in the specialty "Economics and management of the national economy (management)" (supervisor - Doctor of Economics, Professor A Govorin).

 In 2013, he worked in the Ministry of Industry and Trade of the Russian Federation, where he served as Deputy Director of the Department of State Regulation of Foreign Trade Activities, then - Director.

 On 14 August 2015, he became a member of the advisory council on industry at the board of the Eurasian Economic Commission.

 On 22 September 2015, he was appointed Deputy Chairman of the Kaliningrad Regional Government in charge of agriculture and industry.

 On 30 July 2016, he became Acting Chairman of the Government of the Kaliningrad Oblast.

 On 6 October 2016, in accordance with Presidential Decree No. 529, President Vladimir Putin, appointed him Acting Governor of the Kaliningrad Oblast.
 He was confirmed in the post in the Russian gubernatorial election in 2017 by 81,06% votes of electors.

-In March 2021 Alikhanov announced the intention to participate in the elections the governor of the Kaliningrad oblast' in 2022.
+In March 2021 Alikhanov announced the intention to participate in the elections the governor of the Kaliningrad oblast' in 2022 which he won with 80.21% of votes.

 According to Putin, Anton Alikhanov was one of the authors of the medium-term plan for the strategic development of the Kaliningrad Oblast, which Alikhanov, already in a new position, together with the Government of the Russian Federation, is tasked to complete and develop.

+On 14 May 2024 he was appointed by President Vladimir Putin as Minister of Industry and Trade.